LGV Sud-Est: Route

 The TGV system is compatible with the regular rail network, avoiding the need for new infrastructure construction to reach existing train stations in the dense urban areas of Paris and Lyon.

 The distance from Paris (Gare de Lyon) to Lyon (Part-Dieu) is 425 km.
 The LGV route is 409 km long; by avoiding built-up areas between Paris and Lyon (particularly Dijon) this enables a route 87 km shorter than the regular line, which is 512 km long.
+The route length was further shortened by using higher grades (up to 3.5%, compared to a maximum of 0.8% on the previous line) which allowed the line to follow a direct route rather than deviating to avoid hills.
 There are no tunnels.

 The line includes various connectors to the regular rail network: